Skip to main content

 Pantelleria

 Pantelleria is the largest "small island" in the Sicily Region.
 It is located in the Strait of Sicily, Mediterranian Sea, between Sicily and Tunisia.
 Its area measures 83 square kilometres and counts about 7,800 inhabitants in winter and about 30,000 in the summertime.The first evidence of human activity dates back to the Neolithic period by "sesioti".
-Afterwards, it was occupied by Carthaginians, Romans, Arabs, Aragoneses, Spaniards, Italians.
+Afterwards, it was occupied by Carthaginians, Romans, Arabs, Aragoneses, Spaniards and Italians.
 In the past, the main economic activity was agriculture.

 Korčula